VishalDeoPrasad/Data-Scientist-Intern/README.md

 ![alt text](image-30.png)

 ### Termonlogyes for MLflow
-1. `Experiment Run`
+1. `Experiment Run`:
     1. `Meta-Data`: All the info(which algo was used, which hyperparamet, what was the train time, what was the pred time) to run the experiment
+        *
     1. `Artifact`: outcome for an experiment run
+#### Q. If we have best model why we are consern about all the model?

+## MLflow
+- using mlflow i'm optimizing work flow

+`Pipeline help use to automate the workflow.`

 ### Install MLflow to windows.
 Step 1: `Go to Anaconda Prompt`  <br>